Signed in as:

 Kirby and I moved to Vancouver in 2011, in search of new opportunities to play with different artists and push ourselves.
 This is where I met and played with people like Chad Brownlee, Dallas Smith, and had a banjo part on a four-times platinum single by Coleman Hell, 2 Heads.

-A big part of our growth as musicians has been to leave a scene and move to a whole other scene.
-We did that again, moving to Nashville in 2017.
+A big part of our growth as musicians has been to leave one scene and move to another.
+We did that again, in 2017, when we moved to Nashville.

 What was the scene you were looking for in Nashville?

-Nashville is where the big names play and record, so you have all sorts of opportunities to network at even a higher level of talent and professionalism.
+Nashville is where the big names play and record, so you have all sorts of opportunities to learn and grow at even a higher level of talent and professionalism.
 I was hired a lot as a sideman and got a lot of encouragement from a new group of players.
-Nashville was also about throwing ourselves into the deep end of the pool and finding that we could float and not sink!
+Nashville was also about throwing ourselves into the deep end of the pool and trying not to sink!

 Now you’re back in Canada, working on your own songs and releases.